 Breakout Track D. APEX 101: Intro to the PaxEx

 Based on popular demand, APEX offers an introductory track on key items affecting APEX members and ultimately the passengers.
-Stay tuned for this year’s courses!
+Check out this year’s courses!

 13:30 – 14:10 | A1 – Content Management & Partnership Initiation between Airlines & Local Content Providers